yaolu/prompt/README.md

 Output:

 `
-: We are a group of computer scientists who are interested in learning about the world of computer science."
+: We are a group of computer scientists who are interested in learning about the world of computer science.
+We are looking for people who are interested in learning about the
-"We are looking for people who are interested in learning about the `
+`